 - 1. All stormwater management facilities must be located on a plan and described in detail.
 The volumes of stormwater detention required shall be noted on the plan, as well as approximate dimensions of the proposed facility. - 2.
-Plans for Groundwater recharge facilities must show the locations of existing septic tank infiltration areas and wells.
-A minimum fifty (50) foot separation from On-Lot Disposal System (OLDS) infiltration areas is required.
+Plans for groundwater recharge facilities must show the locations of existing 0n-lot Sewage Disposal Systems (OLDS) and wells.
+A minimum fifty (50) foot separation from OLDS absorption areas is required.
 Infiltration rates shall be based upon percolation and probe tests conducted at the site of the proposed facility. - 3.
 All calculations, assumptions, and criteria used in the design of the stormwater management facilities must be shown.
-If multiple facilities are used in conjunction with each other, such as infiltration BMPs with vegetation based management practices, a summary narrative shall be included describing any sequencing and how the facilities are meant to function with each other to manage stormwater runoff. - 4.
+If multiple facilities are used in conjunction with each other, such as infiltration BMPs with vegetation-based management practices, a summary narrative shall be included describing any sequencing and how the facilities are meant to function with each other to manage stormwater runoff. - 4.
 A plan note shall be added to grant County and Municipal officials and employees thereof the right of access to the property for inspection of a stormwater BMP and, in the event of default by the developer, installation of the stormwater management facilities. - 5.
 Maintenance & ownership provisions shall be clearly spelled out on the plan.

-Section 403 - SWM Site Plan Review
+Section 404 - SWM Site Plan Review